cian-gmit-da2020/PandS-Project/README.md

 # 3. Defining the Function makehist()

-The next block of code after the package imports is the definition of the program function **makehist()** which will be called later in the program to produce the output histograms for each variable in the Iris Dataset. *In previous drafts of analysis.py the histograms were built using a loop through the  variables, this was changed to a defined function to improve readability, reusability and to allow more customisation of each variables histogram [4]*.
+The next block of code after the package imports is the definition of the program function **makehist()**.
+This function will be called later in the program to produce the output histograms for each variable in the Iris Dataset. *In previous drafts of analysis.py the histograms were built using a loop through the  variables, this was changed to a defined function to improve readability, reusability and to allow more customisation of each variables histogram [4]*.

 The goal of makehist() is to take a number of inputs and to produce 4 axes histogram plots on a single figure and save the output to a .png file.
 The main plot would take up 2/3 of the figure while the other 3 subplots would share the final 1/3.
 The main plot would be the entire dataset and one smaller plot for each species.
 The function takes 5 input variables **dict, col_name, bintup, title and fileout**.

-**dict**
+**dict** -
 The variable dict will be a dictionary where the key/value pair is a label for the entire dataset and each variable along with its corresponding pandas dataframe.

-**col_name**
+**col_name** -
 The variable col_name takes a string value that corresponds to a column in the iris dataset eg petal_length, petal_width.

-**bintup**
+**bintup** -
 Bintup is a tuple of integers.
-The first integer **bintup[0]** is used as the bin size for the larger histogram and the second value **bintup[1]** is sued for the smaller  histograms bin size.
+The first integer **bintup[0]** is used as the bin size for the larger histogram and the second value **bintup[1]** is used for the smaller  histograms bin size.

-**title**
+**title** -
-title takes a string value and uses that as the title for the whole histogram figure
+title takes a string value and uses that string as the title for the whole histogram figure

-**fileout**
+**fileout** -
 fileout takes a string filepath and saves the histogram to that file path.

 The function begins by setting up the plot figure and the axes grid.
 First the plot style is set to the “Seaborn” style sheet using plt.style.use() [5].
 The function initialises the plot figure **fig** using plt.figure() [6].
-Next matplotlib’s gridspec method is used to initialised as object **gs** in the figure fig with layout of 3 rows and 3 columns [7][8].
+Next matplotlib’s gridspec method is used to initialise an object **gs** in the figure fig with layout of 3 rows and 3 columns [7][8].

-Now that the setup is done the program can starts creating the individual histogram axes.
+Now that the setup is done the program can start creating the individual histogram axes.
 The first plot **ax** is set to take up the first 2 rows and all 3 columns using the gs object.
-A histogram is plotted to ax using ax.hist() using the “Entire Dataset” key to access the full iris data dataframe held as the dictionary value.
+A histogram is plotted to ax using ax.hist() using the “Entire Dataset” key to access the full iris dataset dataframe held as the dictionary value.

 The col_name variable is used to plot a specific variable within the dataframe, the first element of bintup is used to set the amount of bins, the colour is set to yellow, edgecolour for the bins is added and a label for the histogram is added.
 Finally a title is assigned to the axes with ax.set_title().

 The next 3 axes **ax1, ax2 and ax3** are created in a very similar way to ax.
 The differences being a different dictionary key is used to access a different dataframe value, a different gridspec value is used to assign the smaller axes to the bottom row in a separate column each, a different colour is used for each axes and the second element of the bintup tuple is used for the bin value.
 Each axes is titled for the species it represents.